pelstix/loan-calculator/README.md

 ```
 docker-compose up
 ```
+The web server will be available at `http://localhost:4000/` and api at `http://localhost:4001/`

 ## Run project without docker (development mode)
 This requires dotnet 5.0 SDK and Angular CLI 11.2.2